 Hydration at Lollapalooza is key as temperatures are expected to soar

-With temperatures in the 80s expected this weekend, one medical expert emphasizes the importance of staying hydrated.
+With highs in the 80s expected this weekend, one medical expert emphasizes the importance of staying hydrated.

 Lollapalooza is on its way — and so is the heat.

-The annual music festival takes place in Grant Park August 3-6 and temperatures are forecasted to fall between 80 degrees and 86 degrees over the four day festival.
+The annual music festival takes place in Grant Park from Wednesday through Sunday and high temperatures are forecast to fall between 80 and 86 degrees over the four-day festival.

 Dr. Alison Tothy, an emergency medicine physician at the University of Chicago Medicine Comer Children’s Hospital, said the most important thing is staying hydrated.